NiclasCedermalm/ecl-image-dxa-module/README.md

 ECL Image DXA Module
 ======================

 This is a simple module to render ECL images in DXA in a generic way.
 By default in DXA you need to bind each ECL schema to a semantic class.
-This module allows you to define your ECL types in configuration instead.
+This module allows you to define your ECL types in your configuration instead.

 Prerequisites
 ----------------